Base ten blocks: Use in mathematics instruction

 Base ten blocks are popular in primary-school mathematics instruction, especially with topics that students struggle with such as multiplication.
 They are used by teachers to model concepts, as well as by students to reinforce their own understanding.
 Physically manipulating objects is an important technique used in learning basic mathematic principles, particularly at the early stages of cognitive development.
 The use of base ten blocks, as with other mathematical manipulatives, usually decreases as students move into higher grades.

+The blocks can be used to teach carrying and borrowing in multi-digit arithmetic via "regrouping" (trading one block for ten of a smaller size, or vice versa).
+If the magnitude of the blocks is reinterpreted (for instance by taking the 1000-cube block to represent 1), then the blocks can be used to teach decimal fractions.